Arbitrary Control of Entanglement between two nitrogen-vacancy center ensembles coupling to superconducting circuit qubit: Introduction

-Motivated by these works, we propose a scheme to engineer arbitrary entangled states of two distant NVEs coupled to a SCM with a tunable circuit qubit.
-For example, multi-dimensional entangled states, NOON state and entangled coherent states of NVEs are produced.
-Treating the collective NVEs spin as a fermionic mode, we can set up an effective Jaynes-Cummings model (JCM) \cite{SPRA08}.
-The main idea of this scheme is that the frequency and intensity of the "shift" pulse can be modified to control the coupling between the NVEs and the circuit qubit.
-So by performing a sequence of microwave pulses, the circuit qubit alternately resonantly interacts with two NVEs.
-The present approach has the following merits: (i) we can realize arbitrary control of entanglement between two NVES by selective manipulation of the control qubit. (ii) The cavity field would not be excited in the whole process, the interaction is a virtual-photon process.
+Motivated by these works above, we propose a scheme to engineer arbitrary entangled states of two distant NVEs coupled to a SCM with a tunable quantum qubit.
+Meanwhile, based on the same model, multi-dimensional entangled state, NOON state and entangled coherent states of NVEs are also produced.
+In this scheme, we add a driving microwave or magnetic field with an adjustable amplitude \cite{LawPRL96}, to control a suitable dispersive interaction.
+Treating the collective NVEs spin as a bosonic mode, we set up an effective J-C model \cite{SPRA08}.
+What's more, a resonant J-C model can be switched to a non-resonant J-C model by tuning the Rabi frequency of the microwave or magnetic field.
+In contrast to the previous schemes, the present approach has the following merits: (i) We can realize arbitrary control of entanglement between two NVEs by selective manipulation of the control qubit. (ii) The cavity field would not be excited during the whole process because the interaction is a virtual-photon process.
 In other words, our model works well in the bad-cavity limit, which makes it more applicable to current laboratory techniques. (iii) More importantly, our idea can be generalized to generate entangled states for two or more NVEs, providing a potentially practical tool for large-scale one-way quantum computation.